shreshthsaini/SR-DDPM/README.md

 So far we only experiment with 4X super-resolution 16x16 --> 128x128.

+## Report
+An Efficient Approach to Super-Resolution with Fine-Tuning Diffusion Models.pdf

 ## Demo :

 please open and run the demo.ipynb for step by step process to run the inferece, finetuning, training, and evaluation.